 I have a very long bucket list of exploration goals and destinations.
 I would still love to see the Galapagos and Cocos Islands, and I have goals to continue working with colleagues in 3D mapping and digital preservation activities in Mexico and other locations.This fall I'm back in the Bahamas with National Geographic mapping one of the most beautiful caves on earth.
 Beyond that, I have a project in Australia’s Nularbor Plain.
 There are caves in this desert region about 24 hours drive from anywhere.

 You’ve mentioned that cycling is another passion you love to pursue.
 Tell us about your favorite cycling adventure:

 Two years ago my husband Robert and I decided to ride our bicycles across Canada on a 7000 km journey.
 We took four months to stage and make the trip unsupported while we stopped and showed our documentary film "We Are Water" along the way.
 We visited with small groups, churches, museums and dive clubs and helped spread the word about conserving fresh water resources by telling adventurous stories from my work.

 What makes you a KÜHL kid?
 How did you first learn about KÜHL, and what is your favorite thing about the company?

 I actually reached out to KÜHL since they were my favorite clothing brand.
-Everything I have ever ordered fit me beautifully and fulfilled the role of functional outdoor clothing with a beautiful style.
+Everything I have ever ordered fit me beautifully and fulfilled the role of functional womne's outdoor clothing with a beautiful style.
 KÜHL apparel fits my lifestyle but still celebrates my femininity.

 It all started with a pair of Splash Roll-up pants!
 When I sent an email to the company, I didn't expect a response, but was soon overwhelmed with awesome friendly emails.
 It opened the door for a great new relationship.